luongngochuy1903/LiveCodeExecution---Edtronaut-test/README.md

 #### Prevent duplicate execution runs

 Each call to `POST /code-sessions/{id}/run` creates a new `CodeExecution` record with a fresh UUID.
-There is no deduplication based on code content — if the user clicks Run twice, two executions are created and both run.
+There is no duplication based on code content, if the user clicks Run twice, two executions are created and both run.
 However, a rate limit of 10 executions per session per minute prevents abuse.

 The Redis push only happens once per execution record, inside the `afterCommit()` callback.
-If the transaction rolls back (e.g. a constraint violation), the push never occurs and no orphaned job exists in Redis.
+If the transaction rolls back (processing to Postgres somehow corrupted), the push never occurs and no orphaned job exists in Redis.

 #### Safe reprocessing of jobs